Skip to main content

 Feature validation must check:

-every Feature has a valid Location
+every Feature has a valid Territory

 every Feature template id exists